Re-2 school board members sworn in

 Meriya Stickler elected new president of school board

-Garfield County Re-2’s new school board members were sworn-in Monday before electing new officers.
+Garfield County Re-2’s new school board members were sworn in Monday before electing new officers.

 Board member Meriya Stickler, first elected to represent District D in 2019, is now president of the board, according to a Monday news release.
-First-time board member Tony May, who beat challenger Caitlin Carey in a contested race for District E, was elected Vice President.
+First-time board member Tony May, who beat challenger Caitlin Carey in a contested race for District E, was elected vice president.

 First-time board member Britton Fletchall, who won the District A seat after challenger Jessica Paugh dropped out of the race in October, was elected board secretary.